scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         want the default behavior to create lots of .5 coordinate values.
         Make the window open at 33% instead.
-    -   FontForge warns the user when a glyph's name does not match its unicode encoding.
+    -   websharpstudios warns the user when a glyph's name does not match its unicode encoding.
 But in the past it would do this for glyphs with multiple encodings even if the name matched one of the encodings.
 Fix that.